[This article is by Elaine O’Brien, Ph.D., Psychology of Human Movement]

 - Try new activities and ways to move daily.
 Consider Tai Chi, Dance/Fitness, Sport, Recreational Activities, and Play.

-- Try to build in the meaningful movement at home, work, and during free time.
+- Try to build in meaningful movement at home, at work, and during free time.
 You don’t need a lot of time to fit in some cool moves.

 - Join forces.
 Create meaningful activities and fun moving with family and friends.

 - Move to “open your heart,” and “lift your posture.”

 - Play music you like to get you moving.

 - Create a safe, welcoming space to inspire movement.

 - Consider your process, and long-term goals, and move toward greater health, goodness, and vitality.

 When we infuse our movements with good intentions, we help make the world a kinder, more loving place.